Myshuniaiev/Natours/README.md

-# 🌍 Mitravel - Explore the World with Us 🧳
+# 🌍 About the project

 Mitravel is a complete travel booking application built with Node.js.
 It allows users to book tours, manage their accounts, leave reviews, and securely process payments.